 - Off-site leisure activities including swimming, paintballing, cinema trips, ten-pin bowling, country walks, camping trips, beach trips.

-- Annual six day sailing excursion on a privately chartered sail boat sailing around the South Coast to the Channel Islands
+- Annual six day sailing excursion for a selected number of service users on a privately chartered sail boat sailing around the South Coast to the Channel Islands

 - Opportunities to gain Gateway accredited level 2 qualifications

 - Literacy and numeracy assessment on arrival